nglogg/Spring-Microservices/README.md

    **mvn clean package docker:build**

-If everything builds successfully you should see a message indicating that the build was successful.
+If everything builds successfully, a message indicating that the build was successful.

 # Running the services
-Now we are going to use docker-compose to start the actual image.
+Using docker-compose to start the actual image.
 To start the docker image, change to the directory containing
 .
 Issue the following docker-compose command:

    **docker-compose -f docker/common/docker-compose.yml up**

-If everything starts correctly you should see a bunch of Spring Boot information fly by on standard out.
+If everything starts correctly, a bunch of Spring Boot information fly by on standard out.
 At this point all of the services needed for the microservices code will be running.